pythonindia/inpycon2018/README.md

 # PyCon India 2018 Website
+This is the official website of PyCon India 2017, the Premier Conference in India on using and developing the Python Programming Language.

 The PyCon India 2018 Website is a website purely made of html, css and javascript/jQuery